WalletScrutiny/WalletScrutinyCom/_hardware/keevo.md

 > Secure recovery without seed phrase

-Instead, you are offered with the [Carbon Key.](https://www.keevowallet.com/pages/faqs)
+Instead, you are offered with the [Carbon Key - a separate device that can be plugged on the hardware wallet](https://www.keevowallet.com/pages/faqs)

 > It is a piece of hardware separate from your Keevo device that is a secondary encrypted memory device.
 No keys are stored on the Carbon Key, just encrypted hashes of 3 key shares which require the users password and fingerprint to decrypt.